Get the Recipe

 No one knows for sure when the original kecap—kecap asin, or "salty sauce"—was introduced to Indonesia.
 But printed materials dating back to the late 1600s describe the sauces saio ("shoyu") and catchup, both of which refer to soy sauce, being brought to the UK from the East Indies, now Indonesia.

 It’s believed that kecap manis was invented sometime in the mid-19th century.
-When Chinese migrants settled on Java, Indonesia’s largest island, they realized the local Javanese had a sweet tooth.
+When Chinese migrants settled on Java, Indonesia’s most populous island, they realized the local Javanese had a sweet tooth.
 So the Chinese added gula merah, or palm sugar (called gula jawa in Java), to soy sauce, and kecap manis was born.

 It's since become a foundational element of Indonesian cuisine, and a huge industry unto itself: In his book History of Soybeans and Soyfoods in Southeast Asia, soy expert William Shurtleff reports that kecap manis accounted for 90% of the country's total soy sauce production as of 2010.